dakzilla/magento2-intervention-image-helper/README.md

 ## Issues
 + This module does not include tests
-+ This module does not provide a way to control file quality or choose an image manipulation library
++ This module does not provide a way to choose the image manipulation library (defaults to GD)
 + Some features from the Intervention Image library (like canvas or output streaming) are not available (but may be implemented later)
-+ File name collision is not prevented at the moment.
-Try to use distinct file names.
-+ This module hasn't been tested with a CDN
 + This module throws exceptions instead of failing gracefully

 ## Compatibility